- Future Students

 - Riverpoint Campus Library circulation desk.

 - The most common loan periods are one hour, two hours, and one week.
 Materials assigned hourly loan periods generally do not leave the library.

 Would you like some guidance on copyright and fair use issues?
 Then use EWU's Copyright & Fair Use Research Guide.
 You will find useful information on common copyright and fair use topics.
 Plus each topic has contact information for the best person on campus who can help you (see the Get Help tab for a full list).

-Are you planning on adding, deleting or otherwise changing a course in your program?
-Then you'll need to complete the paperwork for one or both of the Course and Program Approval Comittees (CPACs).
+Are you planning on adding, deleting or otherwise changing a course or program?
+Then you'll need to complete the paperwork for one or both of the Course and Program Approval Committees (CPACs).

 Distance Education Support

 See Services for Distance Education for instructions on obtaining books and articles, as well as library research instruction for your students.